covcom/205CDE/13_14 Database/README.md

 The last example, `GROUP BY` belongs to a group of functions called aggregate functions.
 I found it particularly useful when you want to provide a summary your data records according to some certain criteria.

-Another set of functions that are useful when you work with JS are called JSON function.
+Another set of functions that are useful when you work with JS is called JSON function.
 Click [here](https://www.sqlite.org/json1.html) for a comprehensive list from the official documentation website.

 ### Advanced features

-The CRUD operations you saw ealier can be done in Excel or alike, and probably you can do much quicker there.
-But in this session you'll learn something that cannot be done in spreadsheet applications, or at lease not in an obvious way.
+The CRUD operations you saw earlier can be done in Excel or alike, and probably you can do much quicker there.
+But in this session, you'll learn something that cannot be done in spreadsheet applications, or at lease not in an obvious way.

 #### Some house keeping

 Use the code below to create a new table that contains some details of office room capacity.
-In this case we only have 3 records, as opposed to 4 different rooms in table l1.
+In this case, we only have 3 records, as opposed to 4 different rooms in table l1.

 ```sql
 CREATE TABLE building (Room, Capacity);